elfpipe/amiga-qt6/README.md

 # amiga-qt6
-Qt 6.2.0 for AmigaOS 4.1 Final Edition (with optional support for OpenGLES2)
+Qt 6.2.0 for AmigaOS 4.1 Final Edition - with optional support for OpenGLES2

 Build instructions: